odu-cs625-datavis/public-Fall24-aveerasa/HW3-idioms.md

 As stated above, create charts using three different idioms:

-* bar/column chart
+* bar/column chart (horizontal/vertial, stacked)
 * scatterplot/dot plot
 * multiple line/area chart

 All of the charts must have a similar style ("look and feel") and must have meaningful axis labels.
+In addition, your charts must adhere concepts/principles/techniques explained in Chapter 5 and 7.
+That is, Expressiveness and Effectiveness (discreminablity, separability, pop out, separate, order & align and categorical regions :not all but the most)

 After you have created the three charts, you must **recreate** one of the charts using a different tool.
 This recreation should look as close as possible to the original.